-We have not yet stayed at this hotel, but it’s high on our priority list.
+We have not yet stayed at this hotel, but it’s high on our Sacred Valley family hotels priority list.
 Firstly, the Casa Andina chains of hotels always show excellent attention to detail when designing their hotels, combining modern amenities with some Peruvian characteristics.
 With locally styled cabanas, in the shadow of the mountains, at the Casa Andina Yanahuara are views of the mountains and grounds on the rooms.

-A, great experience in Yanahauara, tiny village that drowses in the Sacred Valley’s eternal sunlight.
+A, great experience in Yanahauara, a tiny village that drowses in the Sacred Valley’s eternal sunlight.
 Custom designed hotel rooms, with Spanish showers and king beds.
 Rooms have lovely views of mountains or gardens.
 A fantastic place to enjoy a quiet night!
-For complete property information please take a look at the Inkallpa
+Check here for current rates to stay at Inkallpa.

 Recommended Ollantaytambo Family Hotels

 The original hotel, with creaking floors, and polished wood is lots of fun and we stayed here pre-kids.
-They’ve since built a second wing out the back with beautiful rooms set among the garden and have shown excellent attention to detail.
+They’ve since built a second wing out the back.
+The new wing has beautiful rooms set among the garden and have shown excellent attention to detail.
 These rooms are much quieter than the front rooms.